tpluscode/tpluscode.github.io/source/_posts/2019-06-24-testing-hypermedia-api.markdown

 To make this approach I propose a completely new DSL, or domain-specific language, which can capture the nature of transitioning between resource representations.

 The most basic building block would be to define expected hypermedia controls at the root of a test definition.
+Such top-level
-Such top-level, or ambient, declaration would be eagerly executed whenever it is encountered in any resource.
+(or ambient) declaration would be eagerly executed whenever it is encountered in any resource.

 For example, the below snippet could instruct the runner to follow every [`author`](http://www.w3.org/TR/html5/links.html#link-type-author) link and assert that it responds with a `200` HTTP status code: